 Engine make an asynchronous call to the server?

-We certainly don't want that going on during our tests.
+You certainly don't want that going on during tests.

 Car should flash a warning signal when tire pressure is low?

-How do we confirm that it actually does flash a warning
+How do you confirm that it actually does flash a warning

-if we can't swap in low-pressure tires during the test?
+if you can't swap in low-pressure tires during the test?

-We have no control over the car's hidden dependencies.
-When we can't control the dependencies, a class becomes difficult to test.
+You have no control over the car's hidden dependencies.
+When you can't control the dependencies, a class becomes difficult to test.

 Car more robust, flexible, and testable?